InfOmics/TEDAR/README.md

 The complete set of report must be provided as text file.
 One report per line containing date of insertion, drug and adr separated by tabs.

-A valid file is given by the following example listing 5 drug-adr reports:
+A valid file is given by the following example:
 ```
 vt	drug	soc
 2017-01-02	drug169	Gastrointestinal disorders